Old boxing photo recoloured. Skin recolouring is not always easy. There are many subtle tones in skin.

 As there were no worthy challengers in the Lightweight division, to continue boxing, it was necessary for Dave to move up to the Welterweight division.
 He was then game enough to challenge the World Champion, Emile Griffith, but took a bad beating and the fight was stopped in round eight.

 Dave retired from the ring in 1964 as unbeaten British Lightweight Champion.

 After the ring

-Charnley estimated his ring earnings to have been in excess of £400,000, a considerable sum at the time, and when he retired from boxing in 1964 he took a different direction in his life and opened and operated hair salons, which became quite profitable for him.
+Charnley estimated his ring earnings to have been in excess of £400,000, a considerable sum at the time.
+When he retired from boxing in 1964 he took a different direction in his life.
+Dave opened and operated hair salons, which became quite profitable for him.

 He later moved into building and property refurbishments buying land and building estates in the Dartford area.
 He established the offices of his company in Regent Street, where the business expanded through restorations of hotels and other projects.
 His various business enterprises generated him a lot of money late in his life.